jonnyhoff/jira-cloud-worklogger/README.md

 This demonstration shows how `jira-worklogger` is set up for the first time and then used to track the time you spent on a JIRA issue automatically.
-For this, select at least one issue from your open issues list start the timer.
+For this, select at least one issue from your open issues list and start the timer.
 Leave the terminal open and start working on your issue.
-When you're done with your work, come back and press any key to stop the time and log the time in JIRA togethe with an optional comment.
+A spinner will show that the timer is running.
+When you're done with your work, come back and press Enter in the terminal to stop the timer, then log the time in JIRA together with an optional comment.

 ![](docs/screencapture/automatic-time-logging.gif)